anaisbetts/ModernHttpClient/README.md

 ModernHttpClient
 ================

+# :exclamation: This project is not actively maintained.
+Consider using the handlers Xamarin provides. :exclamation:

 This library brings the latest platform-specific networking libraries to Xamarin applications via a custom HttpClient handler.
 Write your app using System.Net.Http, but drop this library in and it will go drastically faster.